nooralteneiji/Myelomeningocele-Associated-Hydrocephalus-A-Systematic-Review-and-Meta-Analysis/README.md

 The core of the repository is a [Jupyter notebook](https://github.com/nooralteneiji/Clinical-outcome-in-degenerative-cervical-myelopathy--a-systematic-review/blob/main/Interactive_manuscript.ipynb), structured to guide readers through the entire process, from data setup to the presentation of findings in detailed tables and visualizations.
 Supplementary materials provide additional insights.

+The code was inspired by Matteo Mancini's [meta-analysis of MRI biomarkers of myelin](https://github.com/matteomancini/myelin-meta-analysis/tree/master).

-Whether you're a researcher in the field, a medical professional, or someone with an interest in global health disparities, this repository offers valuable insights into the challenges and patterns of treating myelomeningocele-associated hydrocephalus across different economic contexts.
+This repository offers valuable insights into the challenges and patterns of treating myelomeningocele-associated hydrocephalus across different economic contexts.

 ## **Contents:**
 1. **Setup**: Environment setup, including the import of necessary libraries and loading of primary datasets.